neihousaigaai/DNHWiki/Algorithm/Math/GCD-Algorithm/GCD-Euclidean-Algorithm.md

 ```
 gcd(a, b) {
 	while (b != 0) do {
-		r := a mod b
+		r = a mod b
-		a := b
+		a = b
-		b := r
+		b = r
 	}
-	return a //đây chính là GCD
+	return a // đây chính là GCD
 }
 ```